 What is an oil solidifier?

-Oil solidifiers are composed of dry, high molecular weight polymers that have a porous matrix and large oleophilic (strong affinity for oil rather than water) surface area.
+Oil solidifiers, like the C.I.Agent, are composed of dry, high molecular weight polymers that have a porous matrix and large oleophilic (strong affinity for oil rather than water) surface area.
 Upon contact with oil, the oil solidifiers form a physical bond with the oil.
 The result is that the oil’s viscosity increases to the point that the oil solidifies into a rubber-like solid that is non-toxic and floats on water.
 The end product can range from a firm cohesive mass to a non-cohesive granular material.
-Oil solidifiers exist in various forms, including dry powder, granules, semi-solid materials (e.g. pucks, cakes, balls, sponge designs), and contained in booms, pillows, pads, and socks.
+Oil solidifiers, or adsorbents, exist in various forms, including dry powder, granules, semi-solid materials (e.g. pucks, cakes, balls, sponge designs), and contained in booms, pillows, pads, and socks.

 How do oil solidifiers work?

 Oil solidifiers are polymers that have a physical attraction to hydrocarbons (oil, gasoline, etc.) that is caused by Van de Waal’s forces.
 They consist of long chains of hydrocarbons that have a loose molecular structure and a very porous matrix.
 They increase the viscosity of the oil to the point that it forms a solid mass.

 Solidification time is primarily controlled by grain size (and thus surface area) of the product.
 Solidification time varies from a few seconds to a few minutes, depending on the viscosity of the oil.
 Fine-grained powders solidify faster than granules because of higher surface area on the product and higher diffusion rate of the oil.